Liia Hänni

 Liia Hänni (née Juulik; born 4 October 1946) is an Estonian astrophysicist, social activist and former politician who voted for the Estonian restoration of Independence.

 Education

 Born in Atla, Saare County, Liia Hänni graduated from Saaremaa gymnasium in 1965 and the University of Tartu's Department of Physics in 1970.

 Research activities

 From 1970 to 1990, Hänni was a junior researcher and senior researcher of the Estonian Academy of Sciences in Astrophysics and the Institute of Atmospheric Physics (later Tartu Observatory).
 In 1986, the Observatory defended the candidate's thesis in astrophysics "Investigating the Atmosphere of Red Crayfish by the Synthetic Spectrum Method".
 Her supervisor was Tõnu Kipper.
-She investigated the letters of the late spectrum class.
+She investigated the stars of the late spectrum class.

 Hänni has published scientific articles in various publications.
 She has been a member of the Estonian Scientists' Union since 1989.